DeBusk College of Osteopathic Medicine

 A minimum of 35 credit hours of graduate course work for the AS and BMS degrees or a minimum of 30 credit hours of graduate course work for the LSR degree and satisfactory completion of all core courses is required for graduation with the Master of Science degree.
 The student must complete the degree program with a minimum cumulative 3.0 GPA to be awarded the degree unless otherwise required to be higher.

 Students in the Life Science Research major must present their work at a regional professional meeting at a minimum.
-Publication or presentation in a national or international context is encouraged.
+Publication or presentation in a national or international meeting is encouraged.

-Students are also required to complete all program and University assessments and surveys.
+Students are also required to complete all program and University assessments and surveys and financial requirements.

 Students who enter the Master of Science program in the Anatomical Sciences and Biomedical Sciences majors must complete their studies for the graduate degree within two (2) years after initial registration.
 Students in the Life Science Research major must complete all requirements within three (3) years of full-time enrollment or five (5) years part-time enrollment after initial registration.
 A request for an extension requires the approval of the Master of Science Graduate Council and the Program Director.